 I think the hardest pill to swallow when it comes to marriage or committed relationships, is that a relationship is not just the act of two people making their love public and/or permanent.
 It is the promise that two people make to each other to enter into a bond which will constantly require growth from both parties in order to stay intact and enjoyable.
 For many reasons, marriage in this day and age is increasingly cut short by divorce.
 Couples often venture into marriage with the illusion that their relationship and feelings for each other will never change.
 But relationships are a dynamic, mutable force.
 And loving someone is something we re-learn to do.
 It is something we must practice.

-I have learned some practical tips that will not just serve to maintain an enduring relationship, but a thriving relationship as well.
-I’m going to list them here today:
+Here are some practical tips that will not just serve to maintain an enduring relationship, but a thriving relationship as well.

 Remembering to recognize things that you like about your partner as well as things that cause you to feel grateful for them may seem trivial, but appreciation and gratitude acts like super glue for a relationship.
 Gratitude and appreciation is a deliberate focus of our attention towards the good qualities in our partners, which in turn allows the emotions associated with love to flow in abundance.
 Over and over again in studies of co-habitating couples, it has been shown that on days that one partner expressed more gratitude, the other felt more satisfied with the relationship.
 The routine of taking each other for granted is really just the loss of focus on positives about our partner.
 The good news is that focus is completely in our own control.